-How To Use GoFundMe To Fund A Business In 8 Steps
+How To Use GoFundMe To Start Or Fund A Business In 10 Steps

-With over $5 billion raised on the platform since its inception in 2010, GoFundMe has a reputation for helping to cover the costs of personal emergencies in a world where most of us are just one missed paycheck away from ruin.
-But while the company has become synonymous with charitable crowdfunding, you might not realize that GoFundMe can be used to fund a business as well.
-Want proof?
-Here are the categories you can choose from when creating your GoFundMe campaign:
+With over $9 billion raised on the platform since its inception in 2010, GoFundMe has a reputation for campaigns that help cover the costs of personal emergencies in a world where most of us are just one missed paycheck away from ruin.
+But while the company has become synonymous with charitable crowdfunding, you might not realize that you can use GoFundMe for business funding as well.

-Now, don’t get me wrong: If your entrepreneurial venture is a high-tech startup with exponential growth potential, or if you’re creating the next tabletop gaming sensation, you’re going to be better off going with a more commercially-oriented crowdfunding platform like Kickstarter (see our review) or Indiegogo (see our review), or perhaps one of the new equity crowdfunding sites that have popped up in recent years.
+Now, don’t get me wrong: If your venture is a high-tech startup with exponential growth potential, or if you’re creating the next tabletop gaming sensation, you’re going to be better off going with a more commercially-oriented crowdfunding platform, such as Kickstarter or Indiegogo.
+Or perhaps you could try out one of the new equity crowdfunding sites that have popped up in recent years.

-However, for the right kind of startup business — preferably one with a local/community focus and with a compelling story to tell about overcoming adversity — GoFundMe is an attractive fundraising option.
+However, for the right kind of startup business — preferably one with a local/community focus and a compelling story to tell about overcoming adversity — GoFundMe is an attractive fundraising option.
 One big reason?
-GoFundMe charges no platform fee to individual campaigns launched from the US, UK, and Canada.
+GoFundMe charges no platform fee to individual campaigns launched from the US, UK, Canada, Australia, and parts of Europe.
 The typical crowdfunding site takes 5% of what you raise.

 - Two Detroit students raised $3,000 to fund their socially-conscious waffle cookie company

 - Owners of a San Francisco restaurant raised $50K to get out of debt